 When you mother is more than 4,000 miles away from you there is only so much you can do on Mother’s Day.
 One of the things I did, was making a pie in her honor.
 My mother is a great pie baker and the best mother a girl can wish for.
 I did not only bake it for her, I also ate it for her.
-There is no way you can ship a pie across the Atlantic and expect it to arrive OK.
+There is no way you can ship a pie across the Atlantic and expect it to arrive in good condition.

 For the pie crust I made a special one for my Mother, being so far away.
 And even though we Skype on a regular basis, it is not the same as being there.
 So Mom, this Red Berries and Rhubarb Pie is for you!
 I am calling out “Love you, Mom”.